P-wig/ML-HW/project/ProjectSubmission.md

   * How did your model do in comparison to theirs?
   * Show graphs/tables with results
   * Present error analysis and suggestions for future improvement.

+I evaluated my soulution through a generic R^2 score and visual scatterplot comparing predicted values to actual target values for wach learning model under the conditions of normalized unbalanced data, and normalized balanced data

 ## Conclusion
 <Complete for the **Project Submission**>